-For a total investment of \$250,000.00, and a tenant fit up worth \$150,000.00, Hudson Botanical Processing is expect to generate just over \$900,000.00 in revenue for the first year of operation.
-In year two we expect to really hit stride, reducing our operating costs and increasing operating efficiencies to net a total revenue of \$2.5 million.
-We always expect to hit gross margins of over 30% no matter what the market demanded is for our products.
+For a total investment of \$250,000.00, and a tenant fit up worth \$150,000.00, Hudson Botanical Processing is expect to generate \$730,000.00 in the first whole year of operation.
+In year two we expect to really hit stride, reducing our operating costs and increasing operating efficiencies to net a total income of \$1.2 million.
+We always expect to hit net margins of over 30% no matter what the market demanded price is for our products.